-The Singapore Government Design System (SGDS) was developed to unite teams in creating fast, accessible and mobile friendly digital services with a common set of UI components that comply to the Digital Service Standards.
-As the web constantly evolves, so do user expectations.
-The Government must do the same if it wants to maintain the highest standards in digital service delivery.
+The Singapore Government Design System (SGDS) was developed to empower teams in creating fast, accessible and mobile-friendly digital services, with a common set of UI components that comply with the Digital Service Standards.
+As the web constantly evolves, the Government must match evolving user expectations to deliver high-quality digital services.

 Isomer is an informational website generator created by the Government Technology Agency of Singapore (GovTech).
 It provides templates for websites based on SGDS, allows users to easily edit website content, provides hosting and is compliant to applicable clauses in the Instruction Manual 8 (IM8), Design Service Standard (DSS) and Usability Checklist (UC).Learn more about Isomer

 Similar to static sites, dynamic websites serve client-side content.
-However, it uses a server and database to generate such client-side content on the fly before serving them to user devices.
+The difference, however, is that it uses a server and database to generate such client-side content on the fly, before serving them to user devices.

 For example, WordPress sites commonly make use of PHP programs together with MySQL as a database to serve dynamically-generated content to users.
 They also support user logins for content writers.
 For this reason, dynamic websites tend to be more complicated and costly to build.